Property Management · Last updated 2 June 2026

 £600,000 £6,000 £12,000

-These budgets do not include planned major refurbishments.
-They cover routine maintenance, servicing, minor repairs, and emergency call-outs.
-Budget at the higher end (2 percent) for older properties, properties with outdoor terraces and exposed facades, and properties near the sea where salt air accelerates wear.
+These budgets cover routine maintenance, servicing, minor repairs, and emergency call-outs.
+They do not include planned major refurbishments.
+Budget at the higher end for older properties, properties with exposed terraces and facades, and any property near the sea where salt air accelerates wear.

 Common Maintenance Costs in Gibraltar